-Here you can acquaint yourself with the art department of the Upper School, grades 6 to 12.
-You can link to other sites from this page to discover how art is taught, what facilities we enjoy using and what different types of art-learning are happening outside the studios at FIS.
+Here you can acquaint yourself with the Visual Arts department of the Upper School, grades 6 to 12.
+You can link to other pages from here to discover how art is taught, what facilities we enjoy using and what different types of art-learning are happening outside the studios at FIS.
 You can also get to know our visual arts faculty, see examples of what some of our students have created and view images from past exhibitions.

 Visual Arts at FIS: A Tradition and a Philosophy

 FIS has always had a very strong and well-supported program in Visual Arts.
 The level of sophistication and maturity with which our students approach their education in art has always set FIS apart as a leader in International education and as the first choice for Internationally-minded families in the Frankfurt area who recognize the growing role of the visual arts and creativity in a high quality, well-rounded education.

 We believe it is important that students develop the creative, intellectual and practical skills necessary to express themselves visually, to understand the visual world in which they live and to appreciate the cultural diversity of humankind.
 The knowledge gained by participation in art requires a unique awareness developed by study and activity, which enables a student to perceive aesthetically with discrimination and intuition.

 To achieve this, the students at FIS learn about art through the examination of artistic production from various cultures and periods of history, by visiting different cultural centers and by meeting artists.
 They learn by creating art by experiencing the creative process in all its many forms of planning and execution.
 Finally, they learn through art by cooperative learning, interdisciplinary themes, class room discussion and by presenting their work before others.